 What is a Commercial Crime Insurance Policy?

-Crime insurance coverage protects companies from financial losses related to employee theft, fraud, robbery, forgery, and electronic crimes.
-A business can have stringent internal policies and procedures in place.
-Risk still exists.
-A trusted employee can act dishonestly, or external fraud can still occur.
+Crime insurance can help protect businesses from financial losses related to employee theft, fraud, robbery, forgery, and electronic crimes.
+Even with internal policies in place, risks may still exist, including the potential for employee dishonesty or external fraud.

 According to Trusted Choice.com, a crime policy generally also covers losses caused by specific acts of non-employees, including: